impress-dev/userauth/README.md

 # userauth

-To install all the necessary files used by userauth into a Wappler project, run the following:
+To install userauth into a Wappler project, run the following:

 **Important:** The target Wappler project must be in a git repo (local or remote)